Improve Your Vocabularty Today!

 IPA:

-To avoid or evade one's responsibilities, duties, or obligations intentionally.
+Shirk means to avoid or evade one's responsibilities, duties, or obligations intentionally.

 "He always tries to shirk his responsibilities at work."

-Detailed meaning of shirk
+Detailed Meaning of Shirk

 When someone shirks, they are typically trying to escape from tasks or commitments they should be fulfilling, often out of laziness, reluctance, or a desire to avoid the associated effort or consequences.
 Shirking can occur in various contexts, such as work, family, or social obligations, and it is generally considered a negative behavior as it undermines trust, reliability, and accountability.
 Those who shirk their responsibilities may leave others to pick up the slack or face the repercussions of their actions, making it important to encourage a sense of responsibility and diligence in personal and professional settings.